Former National Party leader Todd Muller will run at next election after list reshuffle - NZ Herald

 Muller said he was comfortable with not being given a ranking.

-"I genuinely have no concerns at all, as there is so much work to do, not only to prosecuting this Government but continuing to build a clear vision of what the party would do differently."
+"I genuinely have no concerns at all, as there is so much work to do, not only to prosecute this Government but continuing to build a clear vision of what we would do differently."

 Muller also said ultimately he would do what was best for the National Party and his constituents.